 First, she knew that paint would completely transform the dark faux finishes in the master bedroom and dining room, as well as the red-painted walls and dark cabinets in the kitchen and breakfast room.
 She also had two other must-haves: hardwood floors throughout the first floor and new kitchen windows that opened up to the back of the property.

 “My husband thought I was crazy for wanting new windows since the kitchen already had decently sized windows in good shape, but I imagined washing dishes and watching the kids play in the backyard through counter-to-ceiling windows.”
 The move paid off with a breathtaking wall of windows that brings the outside in.
 This spacious kitchen’s soothing palette sets the stage for relaxation and togetherness after long, busy days.
-Use the slider to check out the pre-renovation “before” photo to see what a stark contrast it offers!
+Check out the pre-renovation “before” photo to see what a stark contrast it offers to the completed kitchen!
 (Before: Moore House Interiors; After: Grace Laird)

 The overall aesthetic is airy and sophisticated, an elegance that is beautiful, but not untouchable — a Houston farmhouse renovation with an inviting ambiance that feels laid-back and comfy for both children and adults.